Two of Us (2000 film): Production

 In a 2008 interview with Evi-Dance Radio (Toronto), cast member Derek Aasland said:The project just had all the right elements.
 It was the script, it was so very good.
 The smaller roles were written with heart.
 The stars, the director, and the subject matter of Lennon and McCartney.
 Fantastic.
 I am not ashamed to say I fought to be involved on this as I was shooting another picture at the time.
 Lucky for me Michael Lindsay-Hogg was keen to have me, and so all the producers just made it work.
 It was a deliciously memorable shoot just listening to Michael Lindsay-Hogg tell his personal stories of the Beatles.
 I was really thankful to be involved on this.

 Paul McCartney

-To further prepare for the role of Paul McCartney, Aidan Quinn traveled to Liverpool with actor Ian Hart (who'd portrayed John Lennon twice, in the 1991 film The Hours and Times, and again in the 1994 film Backbeat).
+To further prepare for the role of Paul McCartney, Aidan Quinn traveled to Liverpool with actor Ian Hart (who had portrayed John Lennon twice, in the 1991 film The Hours and Times, and again in the 1994 film Backbeat).
 While there, he visited a number of places, including McCartney's childhood home.

 Quinn discussed McCartney's reaction to the film in an April 2004 interview: "Just after I finished the film, I went on holiday and Paul McCartney was staying at the same place.
 I met him and we became quite friendly.
 Later, he saw the film and fortunately he liked it.
 It would have been terrible if he'd hated it."